DerKleinePunk/TestNavLibOsmScout/README.md

-# Test LibOsmScout Functions on Windows with VC2017
+# Test LibOsmScout Navi Routing Functions
-Buil on Linux may by possible Cmake ist used
+Build on Linux Ok
+Build on Windows Crash

 ## Build Osmscout with windows an MSVC 2017